Our vision

 The case for dignity: Lessons on assisted dying on safety and in palliative care from around the world

-This paper looks at the lessons we can learn on assisted dying on safety and in palliative care.
+This paper looks at the lessons we can learn on assisted dying, on safety, and in palliative care.
 It looks at lessons from states that use assisted dying in the United States and Australia.
 These are California, Oregon, Washington, Victoria, and Western Australia.

 A white background with a white page on.
 This has the words "The case for dignity, summary of findings" written at the top.
 Below this are multiple bullet points.